ChaissonLab/chaissonlab.github.io/_publications/2021-01-01-fully-phased-human-genome-assembly-without-parental-data-using-single-cell-stran.md

 collection: publications
 date: 2021-01-01
 venue: "Nature biotechnology"
+authors: Porubsky, David and Ebert, Peter and Audano, Peter A and Vollger, Mitchell R and Harvey, William T and Marijon, Pierre and Ebler, Jana and Munson, Katherine M and Sorensen, Melanie and Sulovari, Arvis and others

 bibtex_key: "porubsky2021fully"
 ---

-*Authors:* Porubsky, David and Ebert, Peter and Audano, Peter A and Vollger, Mitchell R and Harvey, William T and Marijon, Pierre and Ebler, Jana and Munson, Katherine M and Sorensen, Melanie and Sulovari, Arvis and others